I Wanna Be Your Man: Other recordings

 The song was parodied in 1964 by the Barron Knights on their hit single "Call Up the Groups (Medley)" (Columbia DB.7317), in which they imitated the Rolling Stones' version.
-It was also recorded by Adam Faith in 1965, Count Basie and his Orchestra in 1966, the Day Brothers, Terry Manning in 1970, Suzi Quatro in 1973, The Rezillos in 1977, Roger Webb and his Trio, the Sparrows, the Merseyboys, Bob Leaper, the Flamin' Groovies in 1993, Sam Phillips in 2003, Audience in 2005, Les Baronets in French as "Oh!
-Je Veux Être À Toi", the Rockin' Ramrods, the Smithereens in 2007, and the Stooges on their 2007 album The Weirdness featuring Iggy Pop.
+It was also recorded by Les Baronets in French as "Oh!
+Je Veux Être À Toi" in 1964, Adam Faith in 1965, Count Basie and his Orchestra in 1966, the Day Brothers, Terry Manning in 1970, Suzi Quatro in 1973, the Rezillos in 1977, Roger Webb and his Trio, the Sparrows, the Merseyboys, Bob Leaper, the Flamin' Groovies in 1993, Sam Phillips in 2003, Audience in 2005, the Rockin' Ramrods, the Smithereens in 2007, and the Stooges on their 2007 album The Weirdness featuring Iggy Pop.

 Homages

 Bob Dylan recorded a song for Blonde on Blonde (1966) called "I Wanna Be Your Lover" as a "tip of the hat" to the Lennon/McCartney song.
 It was left off the final album but was eventually released on the compilation boxed set Biograph (1985).I Wanna Be Your Lover shares the lyric:

 I wanna be your lover, baby, I wanna be your man.

-This refrain is also used in the 1977 The Saints song Erotic Neurotic.
+This refrain is also used in the 1977 the Saints song Erotic Neurotic.

 The song contains a heavy Bo Diddley beat.
 This was acknowledged by Bo Diddley himself in the song "London Stomp" from the album Hey!
 Good Lookin'.
 He sings "Hey, Liverpool, we got the London Stomp" over an "I Wanna Be Your Man" background.